1897 Auburn Tigers football team: Schedule

-Season summary
+Game summaries

 Mercer

 The season opened with a 26–0 defeat of Mercer.
 Fearing Georgia scouts watching for signals, Auburn did not use any throughout the game.

 Nashville

 Auburn beat Nashville 14–4 in a duel between fullbacks Jim Penton and Bradley Walker.

 Sewanee

 Auburn fought Sewanee to a scoreless tie.

 Postseason

 The team finished $700 in debt, and Heisman was the actor, director, and producer of David Garrick to raise the money.
 As such, he is founder of Auburn's first theatrical group: The A.P.I.
 Dramatic Club.